Thady Connellan

 Thady Connellan (Tadhg Ó Coinnialláinn) (1780–1854) was an Irish school-teacher, poet and historian.

 Life

 He was born in Skreen, County Sligo, and was a relative of the scholar Owen Connellan.
-He started a school of his own, but had more success when he became principal of a school established by Albert Blest, a Baptist, in Greenville, Coolaney, in the early 1800s.
-Like his relative Owen he left the Catholic church and embraced Protestantism.
+He started a school of his own, but had more success when he became principal of a school established by the Rev. Albert Blest (father of William Cunningham Blest), a Baptist, supported by the London Hibernian Society in Greenville, Coolaney, in the early 1800s.
+Like his relative Owen he left the Catholic church and embraced Protestantism, around 1808.
 Among other works he produced an Irish-English dictionary and edited a series of song-books.

 He died at Sligo, on 25 July 1854.